Tamrat16/Mobile_Application_Development_Assignment/README.md

 ## 📱 Overview

-MyMoney is a modern, offline‑first expense tracker that demonstrates three key local storage techniques in Flutter:
+The app is a modern, offline‑first expense tracker that demonstrates three key local storage techniques in Flutter:

 - **Secure PIN** (encrypted)
 - **SQLite database** for structured expense records